 Proposal Package.
-Use the following formatting suggestions for the main body, limited to two pages of text and figures (for Sections I through V), no page limit for references (VI), one page budget justification for SRR only, plus one page biographical sketches for each team member (VII).
+Use the following formatting suggestions for the main body, limited to two pages of text and figures (for Sections I through V), no page limit for references (VI), one page budget justification, plus one page biographical sketches for each team member (VII).

-- I. Statement of problem to be addressed (please indicate any time constraints, e.g. proposal deadlines). - II.
-Statement of Work - III.
+- I. Statement of problem to be addressed (please indicate any time constraints, e.g. proposal deadlines). - Statement of Work II. - III.
 Significance and Timeliness - IV.
-Description of follow on support and funding opportunities (beyond CSES) appropriate to the work with relevance to lab mission and future programmatic support - V. If applying to PI-SATS, pipelining and/or workforce development components - VI.
-Short budget justification, included in the two page limit for RR, can be a full additional page for SRR.
+Description of follow on support and funding opportunities (beyond CSES) appropriate to the work with relevance to lab mission and future programmatic support - V. Short budget justification, can be a full additional page.
 PEM sheets not required.
 See Appendix A: Scientist/Researcher Student Salary Structure and Appendix B: Indirect and LDRD Salary Rates for budget information to help you estimate your T&E on your project.

+NOTE:

-NOTE: RR-R&D and SRR-R&D proposals should be priced with LDRD labor rates RR-IPD proposals should be priced with Indirect labor rates - VII.
-References - VIII.
-Bio sketches.
-No more than 1 page per team member
+RR-R&D and SRR-R&D proposals should be priced with LDRD labor rates RR-IPD proposals should be priced with Indirect labor rates

+- VI.
+References - Bio sketches.
+No more than 1 page per team member VII.